Presented by the National Screen Institute in association with Bell Media

 This course provides hands-on series development training for producer/writer teams serious about getting their series concept made.

-Each team is paired with execs from major Canadian networks, story editors and executive producers to help hone each concept and make it pitch perfect.
+Teams will meet execs from major broadcast networks, story editors, showrunners and executive producers to help hone their concept and make it pitch perfect.
 The final two teams receive $5,000 towards developing their project.

-The course gets results: since launching in 2002, 12 TV series have gone into development with a Canadian broadcaster.
-Of those, five have been produced for television, one was piloted for Citytv and one was turned into a feature film.
+The course gets results: since launching in 2002, 13 TV series have gone into development with a Canadian broadcaster.
+Of those, six have been produced for television, one was piloted for Citytv and one was turned into a feature film.

 - Less Than Kind (HBO Canada and Citytv)